Katello/katello.org/community/index.md

 # Community

+## Security

+Typically the project follows the support and security procedures of the Foreman project, see [Foreman Security Process](http://theforeman.org/security.html) for more information.
+When reporting security issues please follow the aforementioned process but include `[Katello]` in the subject line so that we know the issue is specific to Katello.

 ## Support

 To get appropriate support, you need to provide sufficient information about your operating system, environment and setup.
 You can utilize the foreman-debug tool which collects information about your OS, Foreman, Katello, and related components.
 If you installed from packages, the command is available to root: